Razzamatazz3722/Sensors-and-Control/README.md

    source devel/setup.bash

-2. open 'Sensors-and-Control' folder --> ar_tag_files (we will need to move some files)
+2. Open 'Sensors-and-Control' folder --> ar_tag_files (we will need to move some files)

    2.1)
    Look for the file "turtlebot3_teleop_key.launch" and move to turtlebot3 (the ROS package in catkin_ws) --> turtlebot3_teleop --> launch (replace file inside      folder).